jamesmfriedman/canvas-demo/README.md

 I built this demo in AngularJS, SASS, and HTML using Webpack as my build system.

 I opted to use AngularJS for a variety of reasons.
-I have a starter-kit I built that I've kept relatively up to date for the past year which allowed me to immediately jump into coding and no work on the build system.
-My last major project was in AngularJS, so it's stil at the front of mind, and most importantly I knew I work quickly.
+I have a starter-kit I built that I've kept relatively up to date for the past year which allowed me to immediately jump into coding and not work on the build system.
+My last major project was in AngularJS, so it's still at the front of mind, and most importantly I knew I could work quickly.
 While I like TypeScript for its robustness and typesafety, it's not something I would use to hack something together quickly.

 I used material-icons because I knew I could get them up and running quickly and that they offered icons that at least had some approximation to the mock.
 I'm assuming canvas has its own SVG or font-icon library.

-In more recent projects I've been pushing more for a completely generated public / static directory leveraging Webpacks file loader to manage versions and place files accordingly.
+In more recent projects I've been pushing more for a completely generated public / static directory leveraging Webpack's file loader to manage versions and place files accordingly.
 It seemed a bit overkill for this, so static assets are just dropped in the public folder.

 Process
 ========

 The directions were relatively straight forward with 3 phases and a statement that said this shouldn't take more than 4 hours.
-The actual task could and should take significantly longer than that when accounting for accessibility, internationalization, reusability, and overall durability, but given the limitation I decided to use the 4 hours as follows:
+The actual task could and should take significantly longer than that when accounting for accessibility, internationalization, reusability, testability, and overall durability, but given the limitation I decided to use the 4 hours as follows:

 1. General Layout, Create Course card
 2. Dashboard Layout, Responsive grid handling